hchen549/cs638/README.md

 ## 1. Introduction

 The coronavirus disease-19 (COVID-19) pandemic radically changed the lives of many people, including those living in Madison, Wisconsin.
-In March 2020, Governor Tony Evers issued a stay-at-home order and prompted schools to move to online instruction.
+In March 2020, Governor Tony Evers issued a stay-at-home order and prompted schools to move to online instruction [1].
 With almost everyone staying home for most of the day, many public facilities such as public transportation and academic and office buildings saw a change in their usage.

 As schools, offices, and many other places people regularly visited closed, fewer people needed to commute during the day and hence transportation may have become affected by the pandemic, including bicycle or bike usage.
 People were advised to avoid using public transportation such as buses.
 As a result, more people may have become more inclined to use their own mode of transportation such as their bicycles.
 The purpose of this report is to investigate this hypothesis.